-If you think you’d enjoy showing students what you do on your farm, are interested in increasing your farm name and brand recognition in the community, or are looking for a way to boost your farm income, then the Kids on the Farm program might be for you!
+If you think you’d enjoy sharing with students the satisfaction you get from producing local food, are interested in increasing your farm name and brand recognition in the community, or are looking for a way to boost your farm income, then the Kids on the Farm program might be for you!
+Read the information below and complete the registration form by March 2, 2020.

 What is the Kids on the Farm program?